Precious Primula

 Primula scotica

-The above primula is endemic to the north coast of Scotland and the Orkney Isles.
-Its leaves are hairier than other primula.
-In the UK it is illegal to pick flowers or the plants of wild primula (and that includes the ever-decreasing cowslip [Primula veris]).
-This form of primula grow on calcereous soil and prefer sunnier and drier conditions to other primula.
-The cowslip flowers in April and May, so follows on from the earlier flowering primula.
+The Primula scotica is endemic to the north coast of Scotland and the Orkney Isles.
+Its leaves are hairier than other primula and consists of a lighter green.
+In the UK it is illegal to pick flowers or the plants of wild primula (and that includes the ever-decreasing cowslip [Primula veris).
+The cowslip grows on calcereous soil and prefers sunnier and drier conditions to other primula.
+The cowslip flowers in April and May, so follows on from the earlier-flowering primula.
+Its flowers are borne on tall stems thus making it easily recognisable.

 The oxlip [Primula elatior] grows in Switzerland and in a small area of the UK.
 Primula vulgaris subsp. sibthorpii grows in the eastern Mediterranean and is coloured mauve.
 The mountains of Greece, Majorca and Sicily have Primula balearica, a white subspecies which is rare.
 A primula is represented on one side of the Austrian five cent euro coin.